jasonbot/weblog/content/weblog/five-years-in-the-bay.md

 # Quality of Life

 Quality of life is a mixed bag.
 It's crowded and expensive, but there's stuff to do.
-We basically throw an entuire paycheck into our apartment and single car, but I can take public transit everywhere and we're an hour away from Napa.
+We basically throw an entire paycheck into our apartment and single car, but I can take public transit everywhere and we're an hour away from Napa.
 Now that we're parents we appreciate the suburban wasteland that is the Inland Empire as a good place for kids.